Colleges by Location

 Retention Rate

-As reported in 2023, the freshman retention rate for University of Missouri-Kansas City was 77.13%, demonstrating the exceptional quality of the educational experience at this institution.
+The freshman retention rate for University of Missouri-Kansas City was 77.4% in 2024, reflecting the superb quality of the educational programs at this institution.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-This academic institution has the six-year graduation rate of 55%.
+At this academic institution, the proportion of students graduating in six years is 55%.

 Student Body